SeyedMuhammadHosseinMousavi/SeyedMuhammadHosseinMousavi/README.md

 - 👯 I’m looking to collaborate on energy/power optimization using AI.
 - 🤔 I’m looking for help with any guide on augmented reality applications by python.
 - 💬 Ask me about depth image processing (infrared data).
-- 📫 How to reach me: mosavi.a.i.buali@gmail.com
+- 📫 How to reach me: mosavi.a.i.buali@gmail.com and seyed.mousavi@supsi.ch and mousah@usi.ch
 - ⚡ Fun fact: The whole machine learning is different variations of weights and biases.
 - My MathWorks:
 - https://www.mathworks.com/matlabcentral/profile/authors/9763916